February 1940- The Pioneer

 It was the month of February 1939 when a small party of coolies and policemen, under the leadership of a Dutch government official, discovered the great valley of Kemandora in Central Netherlands New Guinea.
 Some months previous, while here at his post at the Wissel Lakes, the official learned of the existence of this valley from strange men who came from that area.
 However, after six days of travel from this already inland base, he contacted the first of these new people.
 He found there an immense valley in habited by some twenty thousand souls.
 They appeared most friendly and gave freely of the food of the land, yet they were stone-age men and as primitive as the people among whom we now live and work.

 Several times during the intervening months we have wanted to visit these tribes, but were requested not to make the trip until it was possible to travel with a police escort.
-In October, seven months after the discovery, we learned of a police patrol going to that valley, and so accompanied them.

 Early in October, we left our base here at the Lakes with the party.
 Having crossed the corner of the Lakes, we proceeded up a small river the whole of the first day.
 The second day we traveled through swamp and long grass.
 That day I saw more mud than I had ever seen before!
 We waded the whole day through mud to our knees, and several times I fell waist deep into it.
 The second day we began gradually to ascend the mountains.
 Much of that day there was no trail, so we traveled in the bed of a river.
 Fortunately, the water was low or we should have had to wait until it receded.
 The third day we reached the summit of the mountain where we found a native fetish.
 It was crudely made of wood, and on it were placed various native articles.
 There were three stone axes tied to the structure, and each pointed to the East.
 It was explained to be the border or dividing line between two tribes, and there were evidently few border violations.
 Would it not be well if European frontiers were as carefully observed, and as simply guarded?